-Note: Some vehicles may require the ignition switch to be turned to the second (or "ACC") position for programming and/or operation of the HomeLink[®].
-It is also recommended that a new battery be placed in the hand-held transmitter of the device being programmed to HomeLink[®] for quicker training and accurate transmission of the radio-frequency signal.
+Note: Some vehicles may require the ignition switch to be turned to the second (or "ACC") position for programming and/or operation of the HomeLink®.
+It is also recommended that a new battery be placed in the hand-held transmitter of the device being programmed to HomeLink® for quicker training and accurate transmission of the radio-frequency signal.

-1. Press and hold the two outside buttons releasing only when the red light begins to flash after 20 seconds.
-Do not repeat step one to program additional hand-held transmitters to the remaining two HomeLink® buttons.
+1. Press and hold the two outside buttons releasing only when the indicator light begins to flash after 20 seconds.
+Do not repeat Step 1 to program additional hand-held transmitters to the remaining two HomeLink® buttons.
 This will erase previously programmed hand-held transmitter signals into HomeLink®.

-2. Position the end of your hand-held transmitter 2-8 cm (1-3 inches) away from the HomeLink® button you wish to program (located on your overhead console) while keeping the red light in view.
+2. Position the end of your hand-held transmitter 1-3 inches

+(2-8 cm) away from the HomeLink® button you wish to program (located on your overhead console) while keeping the indicator light in view.

 3. Simultaneously press and hold both the HomeLink® and hand-held transmitter button.
-Do not release the buttons until step 4 has been completed.
+Do not release the buttons until Step 4 has been completed.

-Some entry gates and garage door openers may require you to replace step 3 with procedures noted in the "Gate Operator and Canadian Programming" section for Canadian residents.
+Some entry gates and garage door openers may require you to replace Step 3 with procedures noted in the "Gate Operator and Canadian Programming" section for Canadian residents.

-- 4. The red light will flash slowly and then rapidly.
-Release both buttons when the red light flashes rapidly.
-(The rapid flashing light indicates acceptance of the hand-held transmitters' radio frequency signals.) - 5.
-Press and hold the just-trained HomeLink® button and observe the red light.
-If the light is a constant red, programming is complete and your device should activate when the HomeLink® button is pressed and released.
-Note: To program the remaining two HomeLink® buttons, begin with step 2 in the "Programming" section do not repeat step 1.
+4. The indicator light will flash slowly and then rapidly.
+Release both buttons when the indicator light flashes rapidly.
+(The rapid flashing light indicates acceptance of the hand-held transmitters' radio frequency signals.)

+5. Press and hold the just-trained HomeLink® button and observe the indicator light.
+If the light is constant, programming is complete and your device should activate when the HomeLink® button is pressed and released.
+Note: To program the remaining two HomeLink® buttons, begin with Step 2 in the "Programming" section - do not repeat Step 1.

-Note: If the red light blinks rapidly for two seconds and then turns to a continuous red, proceed with steps 6 through 8 to complete programming of a rolling code equipped device.
+Note: If the indicator light blinks rapidly for two seconds and then turns to a continuous light, proceed with Steps 6 through 8 to complete programming of a rolling code equipped device.

-- 6. At the garage door opener receiver (motor-head unit) in the garage, locate the "learn" or "smart" button (usually near where the hanging antenna wire is attached to the unit). - 7.
-Press and release the "learn" or "smart" button.
+6. At the garage door opener receiver (motor-head unit) in the garage, locate the "learn" or "smart" button (usually near where the hanging antenna wire is attached to the unit).

+7. Press and release the "learn" or "smart" button.
 (The name and color of the button may vary by manufacturer.)

-Note: There are 30 seconds in which to initiate step eight.
+Note: There are 30 seconds in which to initiate Step 8.